mmcco/bitcoindata/README.md

 Meiklejohn](http://cseweb.ucsd.edu/~smeiklejohn/bitcoin.html) as part of her PhD work at UC San Diego.*

-*There are some interesting parts to this code, and the set union idea was novel.
+*There are some interesting parts, and the set union idea was novel.
 However, this code was written by a 19-year-old research intern with no previous real-world coding experience.
 It's here more for historical purposes.
 I'm happy to help you work with it if you're interested.
 However,